MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/tools-utilities/troubleshooting-errors-in-office-solutions.md

 _Applies to:_&nbsp;Visual Studio

-## Task 1: Create, upgrade, and open projects
+## Issues when you create, upgrade, and open projects

 You might encounter the following issues when you create or open Office projects.